miranetworks/core_pgdb_tools/README.md

 Core PgDB Tools
 ===============

-PostgreSQL tools for Erlang applications
+The PostgreSQL tools provided are aimed at query result manipulation and abstracting database connection handling.